aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 </dt>
 <dd>
  Deprecated in favor of <code>name</code> inside TokenIdentifiers.
- Will be populated until concurrent_token_v2_enabled feature flag is enabled.
+ Was populated until concurrent_token_v2_enabled feature flag was enabled.

  The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: "Aptos Animal #1234"